-Unfortunately, there is no clear-cut answer as to how many vitamins and supplements is too much.
-What may be excessive to one person may well be insufficient for another, as excessive is relative to the individual.
+There is no clear-cut answer as to how many vitamins and supplements is too much.
+What may be excessive to one person may be insufficient for another, as excessive is relative to the individual.

-A person’s lifestyle, diet, metabolism and physiology will all influence what supplements that person will benefit from and also which and in what amounts may well be harmful.
+A person’s lifestyle, diet, metabolism and physiology should influence what supplements that person benefits from and also which and in what amounts those supplements might be harmful.
 Any vitamin, nutrient, mineral or supplement taken in excess can lead to adverse effects.
 Because all supplements contain different ingredients in varying concentrations, it can be very easy to overdose if you are taking too many supplements.

-If you are taking a vitamin or a supplement that contains most of the nutrients that you need, you need to be careful about the other products you take.
-Getting the daily-recommended amount of vitamins is important for maintaining health, but consuming too much can potentially put internal organs at risk and increase other side effects.
+Taking a vitamin or a supplement that contains most of the nutrients we need, means we need to be careful about other supplements also.
+Getting the daily-recommended amount of vitamins is important for maintaining health, but consuming too much could potentially put internal organs at risk and increase side effects.

 While vitamins and supplements are especially useful during pregnancy, the menopause and old age, it is always a good idea to try and obtain some of our nutrients from our diet.
 Always try to take the minimum amount of supplements recommended, but if in doubt, always obtain the guidance of a nutritionist.